-In this article, I would like to show you the four phases that are undertaken in a product design project.
-Designing and developing a new product or packaging is always a journey and having a clear idea of what to expect from it is important for anyone who wants to bring their idea to market.
-I divide such projects into 4 key stages when working with my clients.
-Each stage generates its own result.
-Note: The inventors/companies/startups bring the product idea, so the following stages relate to its development.
+In this article, I would like to show you the four phases that are undertaken in a product design project meant for mass production.
+Designing and developing a new product or packaging is always a journey, and having a clear idea of what to expect from it is important for anyone who wants to bring their idea to market.
+At our industrial design studio, we divide such projects into 4 key stages when working with our clients.
+Each stage generates its own result and has its own little process.

 1. Conceptualisation phase